Note: This list isn’t in order of preference; it’s a compilation of the best file explorers. You’re advised to choose

 Asus File Manager is the default file manager for the Zen UI Asus smartphones, but it is also available in the Play Store for all other Android phones.
-It is free with no in-app purchases and even ad-free.
+It is free with no in-app purchases but displays ads.
 The interface design is simple and easy to use where the various categories are perfectly displayed; you can tap on any one of those and view the associated files.

 Asus File Manager comes with a built-in recycle bin to help you recover files after you delete them.
 Other included features that make it one of the best Android file managers are LAN and SMB access, Cloud storage, search option, compressing and extracting files and more.

 Also, it provides you the service to hide any of your private files within its Hidden Cabinet.
 Even, the storage analyzer let you clean up space when needed.

-Astro File manager is a fully-featured Android file manager and file explorer app where you can organize files between internal memory, MicroSD and Cloud networks.
+Astro File manager is a fully-featured and ad-free Android file manager where you can organize files between internal memory, memory card, and Cloud Networks.
 It has a smooth, intuitive interface that displays the various categories like storage location or Cloud services.
 It has an inbuilt download manager which helps you if you are downloading large files.